demirantay/notebook/accomplishments/README.md

 ## June

-- 28th : Learned about exponential growth and logarithms -- algebra 2
+- 28th : Learned about exponential growth and logarithms -- algebra 2, learned more about SQL, worked on 'Spotlight'